tomomiWH/MicroASearchPantry/README.md

 #### Example Output Call from `SearchResult.txt`

-If the search tyep was "N" andsearch term was "Rice," the resulting file might look like:<br>
+If the search type was "N" andsearch term was "Rice," the resulting file might look like:<br>

 ```
 Item ID,item_name,quantity,expiration_date,details